integrativemodeling/nbspike/README.md

   - ```data``` : Contains sequences of RBD, ectodomain and all modeled nanobodies, cryo-EM structures of spike RBD and ectodomain and comparative models of nanobodies (```data/pdb```), PMI topology files (```data/topology```), crosslinks (```data/xl```) list of viral escape mutants and the CDR regions of the corresponding nanobodies (```data/escape_mutant```), and configuration (json) files for modeling each binary receptor-nanobody complex that contains multiplicative weights for the different restraints used in modeling (```data/config```).

   - ```results```:
-    - Contains PDB structures of 21 nanobody-spike complexes.
+    - ```binary_complexes```: Contains PDB structures of 21 nanobodies on different parts of the spike.
 In each of these files, the nanobody is chain "A" and the spike is chain "0" (RBD monomer) or chains "1", "2" and "3" (ectodomain trimer).
 Structural sampling and clustering produces rigidly-docked binary complexes in the RMF file format.
 Subsequently  an utility in ```nblib.graphics``` converts the RMF to a PDB file.
-PDB files are named as [receptor]_[ligand].pdb where receptor names are  rbd or ntd or ectodomain and ligand names are listed in column 1 of the table above.
+Binary complex pdb files are named as [receptor]_[ligand].pdb where receptor is one of rbd, ntd or ectodomain and ligand names are as column 1 in the table above.

     - ```chimerax_rendering``` - UCSF ChimeraX scripts for rendering all nanobody epitopes simultaneously on the spike surface.
 Used to generate Fig 6 in the paper.

 <br>